mongodb/mongo-jdbc-driver/README.md

 ```

 ### Running Local mongod and Atlas Data Lake
-`run_adl.sh` is a helper script that will start a local mongod and Atlas Data Lake instance, used for integration testing.
+`run_adf.sh` is a helper script that will start a local mongod and Atlas Data Lake instance, used for integration testing.
 #### Start
 ```
-./resources/run_adl.sh start
+./resources/run_adf.sh start
 ```
 #### Stop
 ```
-./resources/run_adl.sh stop
+./resources/run_adf.sh stop
 ```
 #### Skip
-Use the `SKIP_RUN_ADL` option to skip the start and stop operations for those managing their own local instances.
+Use the `SKIP_RUN_ADF` option to skip the start and stop operations for those managing their own local instances.
 ```
-export SKIP_RUN_ADL=1
+export SKIP_RUN_ADF=1
 ```